Number (sports): Baseball

 The 1929 New York Yankees handed out uniform numbers based on a player's position in the batting order; which is why Babe Ruth and Lou Gehrig wore their famous numbers 3 and 4; they batted third and fourth respectively that season.
 Numbers 1–8 were assigned to the regular starters at their respective batting order positions, numbers 9 and 10 were assigned to the Yankees' two backup catchers, while pitchers and backup fielders were assigned higher numbers.
 This is one source of the tradition against pitchers wearing single-digit numbers.

 Baseball players choose their own number for personal reasons, or accept a number assigned by the team.
 The reasons that players choose a particular number vary widely.
 Bill Voiselle in the 1940s wore No. 96 in honour of his hometown of Ninety Six, South Carolina.
 Hall-of-Fame catcher Carlton Fisk in the 1980s wore No. 72 with the Chicago White Sox because a teammate was already using the No. 27 that Fisk had worn with his prior team, the Boston Red Sox.
-A number of players, often with iconoclastic personalities or with names featuring the letter "O," have worn No. 0 or No. 00, which are generally uncommon.
-Catcher Benito Santiago switched from No. 9 to No. 09 (with a leading zero) and wore the latter from 1991 to 1994 in an effort to make his uniform more comfortable, the only major league baseball player (or any major professional sportsman) known to have worn a leading zero.
+A number of players, often with iconoclastic personalities or with names featuring the letter "O", have worn No. 0 or No. 00, which are generally uncommon.
+Catcher Benito Santiago switched from No. 9 to No. 09 (with a leading zero) and wore the latter from 1991 to 1994 in an effort to make his uniform more comfortable, the only major league baseball player (or any major professional sportsman) known to have worn a leading zero (outside of basketball's common 00).
 Eddie Gaedel, the midget at the centre of an infamous stunt by Bill Veeck's St. Louis Browns, is the only known major league player to have worn a fraction (1/8, which he had borrowed from the Browns' batboy) as his jersey number during his only major league plate appearance.
 Jerseys with three numbers are prohibited, although Bill Lee once tried to change his number to 337 since it spells "Lee" upside down.

 In 2020, Yankees pitcher Miguel Yajure became the first player to appear in an MLB game wearing No. 89, the last available unused number.

 In Nippon Professional Baseball, the Japanese major leagues, No. 18 is often reserved for the ace pitcher.
 Accordingly, a number of Japanese pitchers in MLB have worn the number.
 Examples include Kenta Maeda and Daisuke Matsuzaka.

 The number 42 is retired throughout organized baseball in honour of Jackie Robinson.
 Most independent professional leagues, though not bound by the rulings of the Commissioner of Baseball, have followed suit.